 What about new evidence?
 A recent study published in August 2020 is causing some people to start rethinking their antibiotics and hormonal birth control stance.

 The study, published in BMJ, the British Medical Journal, included information from thousands of drug interaction reports.
-The study's authors found that unintended pregnancies among women using hormonal birth control were 7 times higher in women who took antibiotics.
+The study's authors found that unintended pregnancies among women and people who menstruate using hormonal birth control were 7 times higher in women who took antibiotics.

 This number may be a little high, though, because people who believe that antibiotics caused their unintended pregnancy are more likely to report it.
 (This is called reporting bias, and it can impact a study's results.)